Dada-bo/cybersucurity-portafolio/01- Writeups/wireshark-tcp-udp-scan-analysis.md

 - Traffic patterns consistent with reconnaissance behavior

 ## Defensive Insights

-From a Blue Team perspective, this activity may indicate early-stage reconnaissance.
-Detection opportunities include:
+From a Blue Team perspective, the observed traffic patterns are consistent with early-stage network reconnaissance.
+The presence of SYN packets across multiple destination ports, combined with ICMP Port Unreachable responses, indicates systematic probing activity.

+Based on this analysis, a SOC analyst could monitor for:

-- Monitoring for high volumes of SYN packets to multiple ports
+- High volumes of SYN packets targeting multiple ports from a single source.
-- Alerting on repeated ICMP Port Unreachable responses
+- Repeated ICMP Type 3 Code 3 (Port Unreachable) responses.
-- Correlating short-lived connections across many destination ports
+- Short-lived or incomplete TCP connection attempts across many services.

-- Using IDS/IPS signatures to detect scan patterns
+These indicators may help identify potential scanning behavior during the reconnaissance phase of an attack.

 ## Conclusion
 The traffic analysis revealed clear indicators of network reconnaissance using both TCP and UDP techniques.
 Combining packet-level inspection with statistical analysis improves early detection of scanning behavior in SOC environments.